exiang/open_hub_wiki/Module-f7.md

 > It's not suggested to change the form structure after it is published and had collected user submissions.
 ### Section Component
-Section has 2 modes: default or accordion.
+Section serve as a visual container and has 2 modes: default or accordion.

 #### Default Section
 ```